HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Neural networks and their architecture

 \section{Neural networks and their architecture}

-Convolutional neural networks are very powerful tools in image recognition tasks especially if an autonomous and fast method is required to cope with huge amounts of images.
-This property has lead already to many different applications in astrophysics \citep[e.g.][]{paillassa20, tohill20, wu20, schuldt21b}.
-Since there are already thousands of known lens candidates in HSC \citep[e.g.,][]{wong18, sonnenfeld19, sonnenfeld20, jaelani20a, jaelani20b, jaelani22, canameras21a, shu22}, and we expect hundreds of thousands more observed by LSST and Euclid \citep{collett15}, CNNs would be perfectly suited to analyze this amount of data in an acceptable amount of time.
+Convolutional neural networks are very powerful tools in image recognition tasks, especially if an autonomous and fast method is required to cope with huge numbers of images.
+This property has already lead to many different applications in astrophysics \citep[e.g.][]{paillassa20, tohill21, wu20, schuldt21b}.
+As there are already thousands of known lens candidates in HSC \citep[e.g.,][]{wong18, sonnenfeld19, sonnenfeld20, jaelani20a, jaelani20b, jaelani22, canameras21b, shu22}, and we expect hundreds of thousands more observed by LSST and Euclid \citep{collett15}, CNNs would be perfectly suited for analyzing this amount of data in an acceptable amount of time.

-While we used in \citetalias{schuldt21a} a CNN based on the LeNet \citep{lecun98} architecture to predict the five SIE parameters, deeper networks help to capture small features of the more complex mocks used in this work.
-Therefore, we make now use of residual neural networks \citep{he16a}, which are specific types of CNNs.
-In residual neural networks the network architecture includes so-called residual blocks of typically two convolutional (conv) layers with a kernel size of 3x3, which are connected via a skip-connection (or short cut) for the back-propagation.
-Therefore the back-propagating gradient does not vanish so easily over the multiple convolutional layers and thus allows to update the neurons and weights of the first layers properly even if the network architecture is very deep.
+While in \citetalias{schuldt21a} we used a CNN based on the LeNet \citep{lecun98} architecture to predict the five SIE parameters, deeper networks help to capture small features of the more complex mocks used in this work.
+Therefore, we now make use of residual neural networks \citep{he16a}, which are a specific type of CNN.
+In residual neural networks, the network architecture includes so-called residual blocks of typically two convolutional (conv.) layers with a kernel size of 3x3, which are connected via a skip-connection (or short cut) for the back-propagation.
+Therefore, the back-propagating gradient does not vanish easily over the multiple convolutional layers and thus allows the neurons and weights of the first layers to be properly updated, even if the network architecture is very deep.
 A sketch of our network architecture is given in Fig.~\ref{fig:networksketch}.